Moroni's Story

 Death: July 15th, 1859 | Infant | by Elk Creek in Iowa

-Moroni Lee was the ninth child to George Lee and Sarah Peaker, both from England.
-George, Sarah and their children emigrated from England to America.
-With other members of The Church of Jesus Christ of Latter-day Saints, they joined with the Edward Stevenson Company to trek to the Great Salt Lake Valley.
-The company left Nebraska on June 26.
+George, Sarah and their children came from England to America.
+They joined with the Edward Stevenson Company to come to the Salt Lake Valley, they left Nebraska on June 26.